Disappearances of Terrance Williams and Felipe Santos

 Terrance Williams and Felipe Santos went missing in 2004 and 2003, respectively, under similar circumstances in Naples, Florida, U.S. Both men were last seen being arrested by Steve Calkins, then a deputy in the Collier County Sheriff's Department, for driving without a license.
 Calkins claims that he changed his mind about both arrests, and last saw the men after he dropped them at Circle K convenience stores.

 On September 4, 2018, actor, director, and producer Tyler Perry offered a $200,000 reward for any information leading to the location of the men or an arrest in the case.
 Al Sharpton of the National Action Network and Ben Jealous of the NAACP also joined Perry in raising awareness of the case.
-The disappearances were covered by multiple television shows, such as the Investigation Discovery series Disappeared.
+The disappearances were covered by multiple television shows, such as the Investigation Discovery series Disappeared. and Never Seen Again.

-On August 30, 2018, a wrongful death lawsuit was filed against Calkins.
-The victims' families are being represented by civil rights attorney Benjamin Crump.

 Disappearance of Terrance Williams

 On January 12, 2004, 27-year-old Terrance Williams went missing in Naples, Florida.
 Williams, a native of Chattanooga, Tennessee and father of four children, had recently moved to Florida to be near his mother, Marcia.
 Williams's roommate, Jason Gonzalez, says he spoke to Terrance on the phone on the evening of Sunday, January 11, before heading to bed.
 Williams, who had attended a party that evening at a co-worker's house, did not then have a valid driver's license after being cited for driving under the influence, and the registration on his car had expired.
 He decided to drive to the party illegally after being unable to find another ride.
 Gonzalez became concerned when Williams did not return home and emailed Marcia on January 13 about his concerns.